U.S. Customs and Border Protection, Department of Homeland Security.

 U.S. Customs and Border Protection (CBP) of the Department of Homeland Security will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act: Application for Withdrawal of Bonded Stores for Fishing Vessels and Certificate of Use (CBP Form 5125).
-This is a proposed extension of an information collection that was previously approved.
-CBP is proposing that this information collection be extended with a change to the burden hours.
+CBP is proposing that this information collection be extended with no change to the burden hours.
 This document is published to obtain comments from the public and affected agencies.
-This information collection was previously published in the Federal Register (77 FR 1497) on January 10, 2012, allowing for a 60-day comment period.
-This notice allows for an additional 30 days for public comments.
-This process is conducted in accordance with 5 CFR 1320.10.

-Written comments should be received on or before April 16, 2012.
+Written comments should be received on or before July 13, 2015 to be assured of consideration.

 FOR FURTHER INFORMATION CONTACT: